22

 April 2024

-We are pleased to be launching new substance use training for qualified social workers supporting people living with mental health and substance use issues.
+We are pleased to have launched new substance use training for qualified social workers supporting people living with mental health and substance use issues.

-Alexia Fenwick, our Professional Development Lead, explains just how transformative this could be.
+Alexia Fenwick, Professional Development Lead, explains just how transformative this training could be.

 Meeting people’s actual needs